Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Abstract

 \section{Abstract}

 We introduce primal and dual stochastic gradient oracle methods for decentralized convex optimization problems.
-The proposed methods are optimal in terms of communication steps for primal and dual oracles.
-However, optimality in terms of oracle calls per node takes place in all the cases up to a logarithmic factor and the notion of smoothness (worth case \textit{vs} average).
-All the methods for stochastic oracle can be additionally parallelized on each node due to the batching technique.
+Both {for} primal and dual oracles\dm{,} the proposed methods are optimal in terms of \dd{the number of} communication steps.
+However, \dd{for all classes of the objective, the} optimality in terms of \dd{the number of} oracle calls per node takes place \dd{only} up to a logarithmic factor and the notion of smoothness.
+By using mini-batching technique\dm{,} we show that \dm{the} proposed methods with stochastic oracle can be additionally parallelized at each node. \dm{The} \avg{considered algorithms can be applied to many data science problems and inverse problems.}